adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		}
 	}

-Now this function supports many more browsers and your application code didn't change at all.
-Equally, you could remove this fork again in the future when you think it's more acceptable to give those browsers the *core* experience, hopefully for good reason.
-A library never *has* to drop support, in the traditional sense, it can simply drop *enhanced* support.
+This method now supports more browsers and your application code didn't change.
+Equally, you could remove this fork again in the future, when you think it's more acceptable to give those browsers the *core* experience.
+Perhaps the number of visitors naturally dropped for a particular set of browsers.
+Or maybe, it's not worth the development effort to write a second fork etc.

+Regardless, a library never *has* to drop support in the traditional sense &mdash; it can simply drop *enhanced* support.

 ## Conclusion